Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 ### Calls with trailing lambda expressions

-Most of the call forms listed above may have a single lambda expression presented outside of the parentheses or replacing them (see [Call expression]).
-This has no effect on overload resolution process, aside from argument reordering that may happen due to variable argument parameters or parameters with defaults between the arguments.
+A call expression may have a single lambda expression placed outside of the argument list parentheses or even completely replacing them (see [this section][Call expression] for further details).
+This has no effect on the overload resolution process, aside from the argument reordering which may happen because of variable argument parameters or parameters with defaults.

-> This means that calls `f(1,2){ g() } ` and `f(1,2, body = { g() })` are completely equivalent
-> from the overload resolution standpoint, assuming that `body` is the name
-> of the last formal parameter of `f`
+> Example: this means that calls `f(1,2) { g() } ` and `f(1,2, body = { g() })` are completely equivalent w.r.t. the overload resolution, assuming `body` is the name of the last formal parameter of `f`.

 ### Calls with specified type parameters

-Most of the call forms listed above may have a list of type arguments that precedes the list of value arguments of the call.
-In this case, all the potential overload sets only include callables that contain an exactly same number of formal type arguments at declaration site.
-In the case of property callable through `invoke` convention, the type parameters must be present at the `invoke` operator function declaration.
+A call expression may have a type argument list explicitly specified before the argument list (see [this section][Call expression] for further details)..
+In this case all the potential overload sets only include callables which contain exactly the same number of formal type parameters at declaration site.
+In case of a property callable via `invoke` convention, type parameters must be present at the `invoke` operator function declaration.

 ### Determining function applicability for a specific call

 #### Rationale

-A function is *applicable* for a specific call if and only if the function type parameters may be assigned the values of the arguments specified in the call and all the type constraints of the function still hold.
+A function is *applicable* for a specific call if and only if the function parameters may be assigned the values of the arguments specified at call site and all type constraints of the function hold.

 #### Description

 Determining function applicability for a specific call is a [type constraint][Type constraints] problem.
-First, for every argument of the function supplied in the call, the type inference is performed.
-This excludes lambda arguments, as the inference of the specific type for them needs the results of overloading to finish.
+First, for every non-lambda argument of the function supplied in the call, type inference is performed.
+Lambda arguments are excluded, as their type inference needs the results of overload resolution to finish.

-After that the following constraint system is built:
+Second, the following constraint system is built:

-- For every parameter of the call (excluding lambda parameters) inferred to have type $T_i$, corresponding to function argument of type $U_j$, a constraint $T_i <: U_j$ is constructed;
+- For every non-lambda parameter inferred to have type $T_i$, corresponding to the function argument of type $U_j$, a constraint $T_i <: U_j$ is constructed;
-- All the declaration-site type constraints for the function are also added to the system;
+- All declaration-site type constraints for the function are also added to the constraint system;
-- For each lambda parameter with the number of lambda arguments known to be $K$, a constraint and corresponding to function argument of type $U_m$, an artificial constraint is added in the form $R(L_1,...,L_K) <: U_m$, where $R, L_1, ..., L_K$ are all fresh variables;
+- For every lambda parameter with the number of lambda arguments known to be $K$, corresponding to the function argument of type $U_m$, a special constraint of the form $R(L_1, \ldots, L_K) <: U_m$ is added to the constraint system, where $R, L_1, \ldots, L_K$ are fresh variables;
-- For each lambda parameter with the number of lambda arguments not known (that is, being equal to 0 or 1), an artificial constraint is added in the form $kotlin.Function <: U_m$, where $kotlin.Function$ is the common base of all functional types; TODO(): what's the name???
+- For each lambda parameter with an unknown number of lambda arguments (that is, being equal to 0 or 1), a special constraint of the form $kotlin.Function <: U_m$ is added to the constraint system, where $kotlin.Function$ is the common base of all functional types (TODO(what's the spec name?)).

 If this constraint system is sound, the function is applicable for the call.
 Only applicable functions are considered for the next step: finding the most